 Harem or, more precisely, Purdah: A man who wants to see the world with his own eyes needs baggage consignment.

 Cases 109 to 113 are taken once again from Harvard Business Review (for previous HBR cases see here).
 The issue is October 2016.
-It is extremely important to deal with cerebral material because, as you know, zombies must be shot in the head. (“Cerebral” refers to “Harvard,” of course, not to “Business,” don’t be silly.)
+It is extremely important to deal with cerebral material because, as you know, zombies must be shot in the head. (“Cerebral” refers to “Harvard,” of course, not to “Business.”)

 ……………Case 109 Eva Air SEX

 Then there is a subliminal effect with the visible hand too.
 As you can see, a glass of wine placed between the hand and the photograph (and viewer) creates by refraction an optical illusion on the hostess’ visible hand.
 Through the glass, part of her forefinger is seen bigger as it is.
 Your brain, by experience, normally corrects such illusions and in fact, looking quickly at the picture you will not even notice (in the sense of paying attention to) the altered proportions.
-I beg you pay attention to these and consider carefully the object you now see.
-I have outlined the subliminal embed (picture 109-3) but I did a poor job with the computer mouse and am convinced that you can see the penis better on the “blank” picture (109-2).
+I beg you pay attention to these and carefully consider the object you now see.
+I have outlined the subliminal embed (picture 109-3) but did a poor job with the computer mouse and am convinced you can see the penis better on the “blank” picture (109-2).
 The glass swells the finger’s phalange into the shape of a penis glans, to which the other phalanges provide the shaft.
 The knuckle bone at the finger’s root looks like a testicle.
-This is a second subliminal effect.

 …………….Case 110 Harvard Business Review’s Online Exclusive SEX